User Properties

 Device:

-The device they have subscribed from - Desktop, Mobile and Tablet
+The devices they have subscribed to - Desktop, Mobile, and Tablet

 ❗️